jeremysu1989/bioinformatics/Bioinformatics_programming_using_Python/Chapter_01.Primitives.md

 #### expressions
 an *operator* is a symbol that indicates a calculation usng one or more operands.
 The combination of the operator and its operand is an expression
-- numeriac operators
+- numeriac operators:
-- logical operations
+- logical operations:
   six comparison operators ==, !=, <, <=, >, >=
-- string operations
+- string operations:
   four binary operators that act on strings: in, not in, + and * , and subscription (extracts character sunstring of a string), sclicing (extracts a series of characters from a string)
-- calls  A call is a kind of expression. function calls.
-The function is called, does something, then returns a value.
+- calls:  A call is a kind of expression. function calls: The function is called, does something, then returns a value.